CARLI/letters-addressfrom-editor/README.md

 7) Wait for the update to finish (spinner)
 8) Repeat steps 2-7 for each Letter you wish to edit

+By using this app, you can do all the above in a single step.

 Screenshot:

 ![image](https://user-images.githubusercontent.com/6808751/212369041-56e9e5b6-b750-4cbe-8478-486f734bcebd.png)